Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Causality for Trustworthy Foundation Models

-\textbf{Post-training: Alignment.} RLHF can be adapted to include causal interventions, allowing feedback to act as instrumental variables that correct biased model behavior.
-Causality-Aware Alignment (CAA)~\cite{xia-etal-2024-aligning} incorporates causal interventions to reduce demographic stereotypes during fine-tuning with alignment objectives.
+\textbf{Causal RLHF Alignement.} RLHF can be adapted to include causal interventions, allowing feedback to act as instrumental variables that correct biased model behavior.
+Causality-Aware Alignment~\cite{xia-etal-2024-aligning} incorporates causal interventions to reduce demographic stereotypes during fine-tuning with alignment objectives.
 Extending RLHF with causal alignment to support dynamic, context-sensitive interventions could help address biases that evolve.
-Integrating causal reasoning into the reward model's decision-making process, by critiquing the output of LLM using a reward model or a mixture of reward models that control for specific confounders or spurious correlations can potentially improve the downstream reasoning abilities potentially mitigating hallucinations.
+Integrating causal reasoning into the reward model's decision-making process, by critiquing the output of LLM using a reward model or a mixture of reward models that control for specific confounders or spurious correlations, can potentially improve the downstream reasoning abilities, potentially mitigating hallucinations.

-\textbf{Auditing and Evaluation.} Causality provides a structured framework for auditing privacy risks by identifying whether sensitive user data contributes to model outputs.
-This is particularly important for privacy regulations like GDPR's ``right to be forgotten'' \cite{GDPR_site}, where users can request their data to be removed from an AI system.
-However, verifying whether an LLM has truly forgotten a user’s data is a complex challenge, as models can memorize training information in ways that are difficult to detect through standard evaluation metrics.
-One key approach in privacy auditing is using causal attribution, which assesses whether a specific data point influenced a given output.
-By using do-calculus, privacy auditors can evaluate how an output changes when a particular data source is removed.
-This enables a principled test of whether an LLM has truly forgotten a user’s data.
+\textbf{Latent Representation Discovery.} Recent work in mechanistic interpretability has employed sparse autoencoders to extract interpretable latent representations aligned with internal circuit features~\cite{kissane2024interpreting, conmy2023towards}.
+These methods enable the identification of functional substructures within models by isolating meaningful directions in activation space.

-\textit{Practical Considerations.} In supervised fine-tuning and alignment, the downstream task and its causal relationships are often known, allowing for more targeted interventions on confounding variables and even the collection of task-specific data to refine causal structures.
-Additionally, since post-training typically requires less data than pre-training, integrating causal insights becomes more feasible.
-Pre-training offers the advantage of learning broad representations from diverse data, but it is difficult to enforce causal constraints due to the lack of explicit task definitions and causal structures.
-Auditing is particularly useful for detecting biases, ensuring fairness, and validating robustness in real-world scenarios.
-Unlike pre-training and fine-tuning, auditing does not require modifying the training pipeline, making it a cost-effective way to introduce causal reasoning retrospectively.
+\textbf{Targeted Interrogation Methods.} Techniques based on interventions, such as ablation, activation patching, or causal scrubbing, allow us to move beyond passive observation by directly testing the functional roles of model components~\cite{brinkmann2024mechanistic,syed2023attribution}.
+These methods provide a powerful framework for identifying how specific neurons or pathways contribute to behavior, enabling rigorous, theory-driven interpretability.